-For starters, both Tide and Mettle offer business bank accounts with added accounting features.
-Neither Tide nor Mettle have physical bank branches, so they focus their efforts on creating brilliant mobile apps that put you in control 24/7.
+Both Tide and Mettle offer business bank accounts with added accounting features.
+Neither Tide nor Mettle have physical bank branches, so they focus on creating brilliant mobile apps that put you in control 24/7.

-Both services are also intended to simplify typical business banking tasks, such as invoicing and book-keeping.
+Both providers aim to simplify typical business banking tasks, such as invoicing and bookkeeping.
 Tide and Mettle both offer invoicing features, and both can be integrated with a range of accounting software packages.